 Ensemble forecast verification is the process of assessing the quality of a forecast.
-The forecast is compared against a corresponding observation or a reference, the verification can be qualitative or quantitative.
-Forecast verification is important to monitor forecast quality, improve forecast quality and compare the quality of different forecast systems.
+The forecast is compared against a corresponding observation or a reference; the verification can be qualitative or quantitative.
+Forecast verification is important for monitoring forecast quality, improving forecast quality and comparing the quality of different forecast systems.
 There are many metrics or probability scores developed for ensemble forecast verification depending on the tasks performed.
-In our preliminary studies (not shown) on the skills of the forecast models, we used different scores (CRPS, Brier Score, Roc Area Curve, Rank Histogram, Reliability diagram) but in the present work, we will only focus on the Continuous Ranked Probability Score (CRPS) (Hudson and Ebert, 2017), which is very similar to the Brier Score.
-This choice is justified by the simplicity in data processing when computing the CRPS through some R packages like SpecVerification (Siegert et al., 2017).
-The CPRS is a quadratic measure of the difference between the forecast CDF and observation CDF.
+In our preliminary studies (not shown) on the skills of the forecast models, we used different scores (continuous ranked probability score - CRPS, Brier score, relative operating characteristic (ROC) area curve, rank histogram, reliability diagram), but in the present work, we will only focus on the CRPS (Hudson and Ebert, 2017), which is very similar to the Brier score.
+This choice is justified by the simplicity in data processing when computing the CRPS through some R packages like SpecsVerification (Siegert et al., 2017).
+The CRPS is a quadratic measure of the difference between the forecast CDF and observation CDF.
 It quantifies the relative error between the model forecasts and the observations; it is a measure of the precision of an ensemble forecast model.
-The closer the CRPS is from 0, the better is it.
+The closer the CRPS is to 0, the better it is.

-Let $P_F(x)$ and $P_O(x)$ be the cumulative distribution functions respectively for the forecasts and observations, the CRPS is computed as follows:
+Letting $P{\rm F}(x)$ and $P{\rm O}(x)$ be the cumulative distribution functions for the forecasts and observations respectively, the CRPS is computed as follows:

-$$\mathbf{CRPS} = \int{-\infty}^{+\infty} (\mathbf{P_F}(\mathbf{x}) - \mathbf{P_O}(\mathbf{x}))^2 d\mathbf{x}$$ (7)
+$$CRPS = \int{-\infty}^{+\infty} (P_F(x) - P_O(x))^2 dx$$ (7)

-The Root Mean Square Error (RMSE) which is a measure of the differences between two samples (model predictions and observations), has also been for the evaluation of the forecasts.
-Let $y_t$ be the forecast of the model at time t and $O_t$ the corresponding observation at the same time, the RMSE is given by the following relation:
+The root mean square error (RMSE), which is a measure of the differences between two samples (model predictions and observations), has also been used for the evaluation of the forecasts.
+Letting y_t be the forecast of the model at time t and O_t the corresponding observation at the same time, the RMSE is given by the following relation:

+RMSE =

-$$RMSE = \sqrt{\frac{\sum{t=1}^{N} (y_t - O_t)^2}{N}}$$ (8)
+$$\sqrt{\frac{\sum{t=1}^{N} (y_t - O_t)^2}{N}}$$

+, (8)

-where N is the number of time step.
+where N is the number of time steps.